Characteristics of normal speech

 -Hydrate yourself well

--Don’t take too much caffeinated drinks, aerated drinks
+-Don’t take too much caffeinated drinks,

 -Don’t shout